 Furthermore, fuel prices fell, making electric cars less cheap compared to gasoline-powered vehicles.

-Brushless DC Electric Motors (BLDC) are electric motors that are supplied by a direct current voltage source and are commutated electronically rather than using brushes as in normal DC motors.
+Brushless DC electric motors (BLDC) are electric motors that are supplied by a direct current voltage source and commutated electronically rather than using brushes as in normal DC motors.

 9. What are the main components of an Electric Vehicle?

 - Auxiliary Battery

 - Electric Motor